 Woman arrested on DUI charge after wreck causes her minor injuries, knocks down traffic lights

-PARKERSBURG, W.Va.
-(WTAP) - A woman is in police custody after authorities say she was driving under the influence of an intoxicating substance during a single vehicle wreck.
+A woman is in police custody after authorities say she was driving under the influence of an intoxicating substance during a single vehicle wreck.
 The crash resulted in her injury and property damage on 36th Street in Parkersburg around 7 p.m.
 Sunday.

 Authorities say Nickey Goff was traveling west with a male passenger on 36th Street when her Jeep went off the right side of the road.